carstencodes/carstencodes/README.md

 Find out more about me on [XING](https://www.xing.com/profile/Carsten_Igel).

+One of my principles is that you never stop learning.
+My current progress an skill set can be found [here](certifications.md) and on my [personal résumé](https://iam.ahabitual.dev).

 Cheers,

 Carsten

-PS: My other software is hosted on [gitlab](https://gitlab.com/carstencodes) :fox_face: or [on my own server](https://codefrom.ahabitual.dev/).
+PS: My other software is hosted on [gitlab](https://gitlab.com/carstencodes) :fox_face: or [on my own server](https://codedby.ahabitual.dev/).
 So my list of projects here is not complete :open_mouth: